 Rolls-Royce Holdings PLC (LON:RR) is one of the world’s most famous engineering companies and the world’s second-largest maker of aircraft engines and marine propellers.
 The company is listed on the London Stock Exchange and is a member of the UK’s FTSE 100 Index.

-This guide will walk you through everything you need to know before you invest in Rolls-Royce.
-This includes the company’s history, the elements that make Rolls-Royce shares an attractive buy, the best UK share brokers and how to buy Rolls-Royce shares today!
+This guide will walk you through the basics before you invest in Rolls-Royce.
+This includes the company’s history, popular share brokers and how to buy Rolls-Royce shares today!

 Where To Buy Rolls-Royce Shares

 Before you can buy Rolls-Royce shares, you need to find a suitable UK stockbroker, and there are many to choose from.
 All stock brokers differ in terms of the shares they offer, fees and tools, so finding the right one for you isn’t always easy.